sunojshajahan/sunojshajahan.github.io/people.md

     <div>
         <strong>Lora Mohanty </strong><br>
         Ph.D. student  <br>
         Lora is from Bhubaneswar, India.
-She completed her M.Tech. in Agro Rural Studies at IIT Guwahati in 2024 and joined our team in Fall 2024. <br>
+She completed her M.Tech. in Agro and Rural Technology at IIT Guwahati in 2024 and joined our team in Fall 2024.
+Her masters research included development of a micro-reactor using Computational Fluid Dynamics which enhances the synthesis of ammonia compared to  the existing reactors.
+Her research interests are on artificial intelligence, remote sensing, Ag robotics, and precision agriculture and their applications for the development of farmer friendly resources.
+She is currently working on the use of Synthetic Aperture Radar (SAR) in agricultural applications.<br>
         <a href="mailto:loram3@illinois.edu">loram3@illinois.edu</a> | <a href="https://www.linkedin.com/in/lora-mohanty-aa4301249/" style="margin-left: 10px;"><i class="fab fa-linkedin"></i></a>
     </div>
 </div>